Skip to main content

 Next, import and raise the exception as follows.

-import { NotFoundResourceException } from '#app/exceptions/NotFoundResourceException'
+import { NotFoundResourceException } from '#src/exceptions/NotFoundResourceException'

 throw new NotFoundResourceException('Your resource has not been found.')